MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 }
 ```

-> [!NOTE]
-> Make sure to update the url to your project's Maven folder inside of your local XboxLiveSDK.
+3. Inside of your local XboxLiveSDK, update the url to your project's Maven folder.

 ## Set up your Project's Gradle to include dependencies